Babbel vs Duolingo: Here's The Truth About These Apps

 The addictive nature of Duolingo's gamified learning and the drawbacks of prioritizing engagement over learning

-Duolingo's gamification elements, such as streaks, badges, and leaderboards, are designed to keep you coming back to the app day after day.
+Duolingo's gamification elements, such as streaks, badges, and leaderboards, are designed to keep you coming back to the language app day after day.

 While it is effective for boosting engagement metrics, it doesn't necessarily translate into genuine language acquisition.